TreyCustodio/Yokai_Assassination/README.md

 #  Yokai Assassination
-An action-packed detective game where you eliminate ghostly imposters based on Japanese folklore.<br>
+An action-packed detective game with a Japanese folklore theme.<br>
-Don't get tricked into killing your friends by the evil spirits!<br>
+Eliminate ghostly imposters, but don't get tricked into killing your friends!<br>

 This game is a work in progress.<br>
 I am currently modifying the engine to operate on mobile devices.<br>